GetStream/Winds/README.md

 **Stream**

 Stream handles the feed personalization and storage.
 Accounts are free up to 3 million feed updates and handle personalization (machine learning) for up to 100 users.

 Get started at [getstream.io](https://getstream.io/) and visit the [dashboard](https://getstream.io/dashboard/) to get your credentials.

-While you're in the dashboard you'll also want to create a flat feed group called "rss_feed".
+While you're in the dashboard, you'll also want to create the following feed types:

+* rss_feed (type = flat, realtime notifications = off)
+* timeline (type = flat, realtime notifications = on)
+* user (type = flat, realtime notificatons = off)
+* topic (type = flat, realtime notifications = on)

 **Email**